icecauldron/bible/Genesis.md

 **10**
 1 This is the geneology of you.
 2 Energy.
 3 More energy.
 4 Uncertainty.
 4 Connection.
 5. Anisotropy.
 6 Expansion.
 7 Movement.
 8 Redefined paradigms.
 9 Coelescence 10.
 Separation - by survival, language, families, and nations.
 11 But you are of the same nation, same family, same base language, and same energy as all before, behind, above, beneath, and beside you.

+**11** (09/28/2021)
+1 The whole universe has always had one language and one speech.
+2 It is only when networks divided and grew, stretching over billions of fathoms of space and millenia, did a perception of difference form.
+Structures on top of structures that eventually hid the first syntax.
+3 From one infinitesimal point to another, there has been continuous building and restructuring and growth and change.
+This uncertainty has built our homes on this earth and in our minds.
+4 Without prompting, energy insisted that took the elements of the universe and built Eden, which we dwell and contribute to every part of.